cregox/cregox.github.io/pages/comm.md

 and dailywtf are the guys who got expelled and bashed by @codinghorror and helped me open my eyes to this non minor issue.

 big TK here! 😁

+edit: the best alternative, i found out just recently, is a mailing list such as the one from [sourcehut](/sourcehut). simple, free, libre, foss, etc. the only issue i found there, so far, is the 80 chat limit mindset which makes the website nearly unreadable on mobile. also sadly, delta chat still doesn't work with mailing lists... but any good email client do. k9 and fairemail are good instances.

+# offline

+also remember that offline first is crucial!

+both delta and email clients already know this, of course.